ayazhafiz/plts/ft/README.md

-# DNF+
+# FT

-This is an implementation of the subtype-checking algorithm described in David Pearce's _[Sound and Complete Flow Typing with Unions, Intersections, and Negations](https://ecs.wgtn.ac.nz/foswiki/pub/Main/TechnicalReportSeries/ECSTR12-20.pdf)_, so-called DNF+ because of Pearce's construction of a "DNF+" canonical form underlying the subtyping algorithm.
+This is an implementation of the subtype-checking algorithm described in David Pearce's _[Sound and Complete Flow Typing with Unions, Intersections, and Negations](https://ecs.wgtn.ac.nz/foswiki/pub/Main/TechnicalReportSeries/ECSTR12-20.pdf)_, so-named after Pearce's FT calculus.
+Our implementation also includes a self-designed type inference algorithm guaranteed to infer the minimal user-typable type, if any exists.

 The type system consists of the following syntactic types: